HomeBiographyArtworksSealsArticlesPublicationsReviewsConversationColumnNewsChinese PaintingContact

 Dominic Streatfeild The Secret History of Mind Control.
 An introduction to psychology.

 Reading can solve the loneliness in creation.
 For example, painters seem to be powerless on describing hunger.
 So far, I only remember Jiang Zhaohe's The Homeless People, in which the starving people are waiting in line desperately with an empty bowl in their hands.
 Later an oil painting depicting a farmer-like old man holding a bowl also appeared.
-Both paintings got nationally noticed at that time.
+Both paintings were nationally noticed at that time.

-Comparing with painters, it seems much easier for writers to write about hunger.
+Compared with painters, it seems much easier for writers to write about hunger.
 Lu Wei, the screenwriter of the movie To Live, used to write about a painter friend who lived at Old Summer Palace: his main task everyday was not to conceive painting, but to contemplate how to eat the next meal for free.
 In order to have a meal he made a set of complicated plans, such as whose home he should eat in today, whose home he should eat in tomorrow, and the day after tomorrow, and two days after tomorrow, and how to eat without causing any embarrassment to each other, and so on.
-In those days everyone must have food coupons to purchase food, and the coupons were limited in quantity, so if you went to somebody's home for meal, it was just a one-time trip, otherwise the people you visited won't have enough food for themselves in that month.
+In those days everyone must have food coupons to purchase food, and the coupons were limited in quantity, so if you went to somebody's home for a meal, it was just a one-time trip, otherwise the people you visited wouldn't have enough food for themselves in that month.
 You had to make a precise calculation on it.
 There were so much tears of hardship and hunger that cannot be explained in a word.

-In my mind, Yu Hua, the writer in China who deserves the Nobel Prize the most, always shows special preference to describing hunger.
-In his novel Why There Is No Music, he depicted an unusual man Ma Er: Ma Er can hold a whole shrimp in his mouth to eat the shrimp meat and spit out an intact shrimp shell by using his tongue only.
+In my mind, Yu Hua, the writer in China who deserves the Nobel Prize the most, always shows a special preference to describing hunger.
+In his novel Why There Is No Music, he depicted an unusual man Ma Er: Ma Er can hold a whole shrimp in his mouth to eat the shrimp meat and spit out an intact shrimp shell using his tongue only.
 Ma Er eats quickly, attentively, never raising his head before he finishes.
 In Yu Hua's another novel Classical Love he described a more cruel and bloody picture of hunger.
 The Classical Love subverts the pattern of the traditional love story, which was always describing how a young, poor, and talented scholar fell in love with a rich, beautiful girl in her backyard garden, and then the poor young scholar became the no.1 scholar in the highest imperial examination.
 During the famine period, the gifted young scholar didn't become the imperial no.1 scholar, and the rich girl's home was destroyed.
 When the young man met the young girl again in a small restaurant, the young girl had become food in a “food person” market.
 The description in this story is much more vivid than the Fantasy Tales by Ji Xiaolan (a writer in the Qing Dynasty).
-A "food person" is a human being whose flesh was going to be made into a dish on table.
-In famine years flesh of human beings was eatable.
+A "food person" is a human being whose flesh is going to be made into a dish on table.
+In famine years the flesh of human beings was eatable.

-In Ar Cheng's The King of Chess the writer wrote about the king of chess Wang Yisheng: "When he heard the clinking of aluminum lunch boxs made by people who ate ahead, he closed his eyes, with mouth tightly shut, as if he felt sick.
+In Ar Cheng's The King of Chess, the writer wrote about the king of chess Wang Yisheng: "When he heard the clinking of aluminum lunch boxes made by people who ate ahead, he closed his eyes, with mouth tightly shut, as if he felt sick.
 After he got his meal, he started to eat it immediately and quickly.
 His Adam's apple bobbed in his throat.
 His face was full of tension.
 He stopped his eating constantly and suddenly, by using his whole index finger, to wipe a grain of cooked rice or a touch of oil or soup caught on his lips or chin into his mouth.
-If a grain of cooked rice fell on his clothes, he would press his finger on it right away, and transferred it into his mouth.
-If the transferring wasn't successful and the rice fell on the ground, he would stop moving his feet at once, and then turned himself around to look for it.
+If a grain of cooked rice fell on his clothes, he would press his finger on it right away, and transfer it into his mouth.
+If the transferring wasn't successful and the rice fell on the ground, he would stop moving his feet at once, and then turn himself around to look for it.
 At this moment if he happened to meet my eyes, he would slow down the process.
-After he finished the eating, he carefully sucked his chopsticks until they are totally clean, filled up his lunch box with water, sipped the thin oil slick first, and then with an expression of reaching the other shore safely, sipped the remained water."
+After he finished eating, he carefully sucked his chopsticks until they were totally cleaned, filled up his lunch box with water, sipped the thin oil slick first, and then with an expression of reaching the other shore safely, sipped the remained water."
 This is the sequela of hunger.
 In Cao Naiqian's novel collection There Is Nothing I Can Do When I Think of You Late at Night there is a story called “Dan Wa”.
 In the beginning of the story Lao Zhuzhu's family had built a cave room and was going to install the door and windows.
-Traditionally, in event like this, every household in the village should send a labor to help, and when the job was done, each labor should have a fried rice cake to enjoy.
+Traditionally, in an event like this, every household in the village should send a laborer to help, and when the job is done, each laborer should have a fried rice cake to enjoy.
 Dan Wa came home early that day, because it wouldn’t cost him any work points if he did so.
-Thus when Lao Zhuzhu went to the collective fields to call for labors, Dan Wa was not there.
+Thus when Lao Zhuzhu went to the collective fields to call for labor, Dan Wa was not there.
 The fried rice cake was so rare that villagers usually could only eat it once a year during the Spring Festival.
 Groundlessly missing the opportunity to eat the fried rice cake, Dan Wa was very unhappy.
-However, he was embarrassed to tell people the truth, so from the morning till night, he made trouble everywhere for a whole day.
+However, he was embarrassed to tell people the truth, so from morning till night, he made trouble everywhere for a whole day.
 It's a story about gluttonousness which is developed from hunger.

 Looking at the 3700 years of Chinese history, famines were recorded in every dynasty.
 Accumulated from generation to generation, every Chinese has a large area in his head dedicated to storing memories of hunger.
 No matter how much money we have, it's still difficult to get rid of the fear of hunger and the consequent insecurity.
 We have been fighting hard unremittingly around the bottom line of survival.
 A Taiwanese scholar has pointed out that Chinese culture is still a primitive culture, but packaged with benevolence, righteousness, courtesy, wisdom and faithfulness.
 A primitive culture is a culture of survival, whose main feature is that all labor and the judgments of values are aimed at maintaining survival and rejecting spiritual values.
 Therefore, the Chinese nation has never had faith, because we have never had spared time to believe in anything.

 The history of ink painting can be said to be the history of Chinese painting.
 Oil painting has entered China in the recent one hundred years.
 In the history of oil painting, no technique, genre, or creative tendency was born in China.
 So from a historical perspective, the development of contemporary ink and wash is important.
 What I am looking forward to now is that there won’t be any chasm.
 In many Asian countries, local painting has almost disappeared due to the impact of Western culture.
 There are no teachers who teach local painting in universities in these countries.
-We still have Chinese painting departments in art colleges, and by the namely order of importance they are Chinese painting, oil painting print, and sculpture, but actually in the minds of the students, the Chinese painting is the last in the row.
+We still have Chinese painting departments in art colleges, and by the namely order of importance they are Chinese painting, oil painting print, and sculpture, but actually in the minds of students, Chinese painting is the last in the row.
 They are embarrassed to say hello to others when they enter the Department of Chinese Painting.

 In Chinese painting it is hypocritical and non-artistic to use the principles of perspective to deal with the problem of space.
-Chinese painting has more than one focal point on the object, and the angle of sight is not fixed, so a painter will applie difference perspectives and angles to figures and objects in a same painting.
-According to the Song Dynasty painter Guo Xi’s ideas on printing principle, “In landscape paintings, the height of mountains is a full zhang (a unit of length (= 3/3 metres)), the trees a full foot, the horses a full inch, and the figures a full of tenths of an inch.”
+Chinese painting has more than one focal point on the object, and the angle of sight is not fixed, so a painter will apply different perspectives and angles to figures and objects in the same painting.
+According to the Song Dynasty painter Guo Xi’s ideas on printing principle, “In landscape paintings, the height of mountains is a full zhang (a unit of length (= 3/3 meters)), the trees a full foot, the horses a full inch, and the figures a full of tenths of an inch.”
 This means that when you draw parallel lines, the lines will always be parallel.
 Ink and wash painting is a kind of painting dominated by lines.
 The colors and shapes are matched with the lines.
 The lines are very flexible.
 For images dominated by lines, the colors will become secondary.
 If we want to paint it as realistic as oil painting, the lines will be weak.
 But Chinese painting emphasizes the lines.
-A well-painted meticulous painting is a white line drawing, and white line drawing shows the skill of an artist most.
+A well-painted meticulous painting is a white line drawing, and the white line drawing shows the skill of an artist most.

 For thousands of years, ink painting has been quite impressive, and it was still part of the mainstream culture of this nation until the end of Qing Dynasty and the beginning of the Republic of China.
 According to Western art historian Sullivan, Chinese art led to at least two orientalization movements in Europe.
 The former appeared in the 17th century and the latter in the 18th century.

 Over thousands of years, ink and wash painting has developed smoothly with few sufferings, and it has only suffered two great calamities in recent decades.
-One is the May Fourth Movement took place in the late Qing Dynasty and the early Republic China, during which serious controversies over this kind of painting occurred.
+One is the May Fourth Movement took place in the late Qing Dynasty and the early Republic of China, during which serious controversies over this kind of painting occurred.
 Indeed, the so called “controversies” were nothing but the negation.
 The other calamity was the Traditional Chinese Painting Revolution after 1949.
 In other words, it was to take the life of the traditional Chinese paintings.
 By mixing the Western elements such as sketch and perspective principles with ink and wash painting, it made the ink and wash painting fall between two stools.
 Even foreign missionaries like Matteo Ricci, and artists like Giuseppe Castiglione and Jean Denis Attiret were embarrassed to do so in China at that time.
 Cultural wars are different from military wars.
 There is no such thing like working in collusion - one from within and the other from without - in the art world.
 It depends entirely on internal acceptance and finally self-disintegration to win.
-Strictly speaking, this last revolution is initiated from the inside, so it is the most devastating and fatal to ink painting.
+Strictly speaking, this last revolution was initiated from the inside, so it was the most devastating and fatal to ink painting.

 For thousands of years, ink painting has never been discussed at every turn like it is now.
-Just like the Westerners prefer Western food and Chinse prefer Chinese food, it’s a habit, not a mistake.
+Just like the Westerners prefer Western food and Chinese prefer Chinese food, it’s a habit, not a mistake.
 But now we are discussing whether we can still have Chinese food like usual.
 Are we too unconfident?
 Or are there other hidden reasons?
-When did you hear that Europeans held conferences constantly to discuss the issue of the dead end of oil painting?
+When did you hear Europeans held conferences constantly to discuss the issue of the dead end of oil painting?
 If they can't make up their minds, hesitating, as if their future hung in the balance, can our Chinese painters swarm to learn from them like now?
 When we discuss something, there are two different motivations: one is to fix it and see if it can be used in the future; the other is to throw it away.
 Which one is our tendency?
 Over the past one hundred years, after several generations of continuous efforts and self-denial, it would be good enough if the quality of ink painting was at the same level as that of the late Qing Dynasty and the early Republic of China.

-In October 2016, the National Art Museum of China held the largest international tour exhibition of Chinese oil painting to celebrate their returning to China.
+In October 2016, the National Art Museum of China held the largest international tour exhibition of Chinese oil paintings to celebrate their return to China.
 Oil painter Jin Shangyi said at the exhibition’s large-scale seminar, "If we really want to have cultural exchange with the West, it’s not a good idea to bring our oil paintings.
 They won’t give a thought.
 It can only be the traditional Chinese painting."

 About myself.
 I learned ink painting very early, but it was not until the mid-1980s that I decided to study ink painting.
 I chose to study ink painting because my family was poor and oil painting materials were expensive.
 The first painting I painted was the Derivative from Bada’s Landscape Brush Style in 1987.
-It was pure landscape without a single figure.
+It was a pure landscape without a single figure.
 It structurized Bada’s landscape, with mountains, water, and calligraphy, which was kind of decorative.
-Later I painted some splash ink paintings, but many were failed, and only one was left.
+Later I painted some splash ink paintings, but many failed, and only one was left.
 And then I started to paint figure painting.
 In the late 1980s and throughout the 1990s, my ink paintings were basically about daily life, a bit like the traditional Chinese novels of manners in the Ming and Qing dynasties, such as the Story of Beijing series.
 They basically included all things in the world, even so I still felt that there were many things left behind.
 It was not because I just left college and wanted to paint everything, but because the aura at that time made it easy for me to paint it.
 The motivation was there, and everyone around me had the similar aura, so I documented it, so that I wouldn’t forget it later.

 I started to cooperate with foreign galleries in 1993.
 At that time I only recognized the gallery I worked with.
 I rode a bike to the Yuanmingyuan nearby without communicating with anyone.
 It was rather unique.
-I also set a rule for the gallery that I wouldn’t participate in any joint exhibitions, just did solo exhibitions.
-I felt that ink painting would look weak if hanging beside oil paintings.
+I also set a rule for the gallery that I wouldn’t participate in any joint exhibitions, just solo exhibitions.
+I felt that ink paintings would look weak if hanging beside oil paintings.
 Most of my paintings at the time were larger than 3 meters, but I still felt embarrassed as if I was competing with others through a colorful sketch (粉本).
-In fact, even the best oil paintings are easy to give people the feeling of craftsmanship, as Zhou Yigui said, which is a failure if I think about it now.
+In fact, even the best oil paintings easily give people the feeling of craftsmanship, as Zhou Yigui said, which is a failure if I think about it now.

 From the Comrade Captain in 1993, I started to pay more attention to the individual, and none of my previous paintings seemed to paint a person's inner world.
 During that period, I painted a lot of Mao Zedong in order to emphasize the sense of the times.
 If I painted other people or my relatives, nobody knew him, so I painted public figures.
-On the one hand, it’s in order to echo the trend of introspection at the time, on the other hand, it’s also to create a path of contemporary fine-brushwork painting.
-Painting the inner world is because I was relatively matured in grasping the spirit of characters.
+On the one hand, it’s to echo the trend of introspection at the time, on the other hand, it’s also to create a path of contemporary fine-brushwork painting.
+Painting the inner world is because I was relatively mature in grasping the spirit of characters.
 Before that, I might not be able to reach it.
-I used to feel that ink painting was very weak, so if it was not painted into a narrative situation or a novel, the painting would not stand up.
+I used to feel that ink painting was very weak, so if it were not painted into a narrative situation or a novel, the painting would not stand up.
 Therefore I used to depend on human figures and landscapes to describe an event or a scene.
 As a matter of fact, the traditional oil painting was also faced with the same problem, so they turned it into a scene called multi-character situational conversation.
 When I came to this painting, I basically grasped how contemporary ink figures should be painted.
 As of today, there is no second one except me that paints figure heads like three to five meters tall.
 I created more than a dozen of such paintings.

 My creation in the past 30 years can be divided into two parts.
 In the first ten years I was telling stories like traditional Chinese novels, in the last ten years I was focusing on concepts, and in the middle ten years, I was busy making money and fulfilling the tasks of the gallery.

-There is a total of 19 series of my paintings, and each series has changed a lot between the beginning and the end.
-I don't like to create something like a symbol that appreciated by the business and the market, although it will be easier for them to hype it.
+There were a total of 19 series of my paintings, and each series has changed a lot between the beginning and the end.
+I don't like to create something like a symbol that is appreciated by the business and the market, although it will be easier for them to hype it.
 Many people have told me not to change, so that people can recognize me.
 But I think I’m just going forward like this step by step, and I’m happy to move forward without a backpack.
 In this way, due to the frequency of exhibitions, only a little change can be seen every time.
 The exhibition came again before I had time to change.
 The real change is the series of Ink and Wash Research Lectures, that’s a conceptual series after a pause of five years in 2012.

 The Ink and Wash Research Lectures series is not the final effect, so I call it "research".
 It is not the ink painting that I want ultimately.
 I always think that ink painting is a subject.
 This subject is like this to me: "Artists should not escape from political issues, nor lineage issues, and not to have the problem of people saying that you create for the moment."
 It’s said by Richter.
 I just feel the same.
 That's why I often question contemporary art, and feel that today’s artists should ponder such issues.